 Then

 \end{cor} \begin{rem}\,(Bounding $S_{2,k}$ in~\eqref{eq:StrengthS}) The bound for uniform $L_2$-consistency requires a bound on~$\norm{\beta_M(\Sigma_2, \Gamma_2)}_2$ in addition to bounds on the error norms related to $\Sigma$-matrices and $\Gamma$-vectors.
-It is a priori not clear how this quantity might vary as the dimension of the model $M$ changes.
-In the classical analysis of linear regression where a true linear model is assumed, the true parameter vector $\beta$ is seen as something chosen by nature and hence its norm is not in control of statistician.
-So, in the classical analysis, an growth rate on $\norm{\beta}_2$ is imposed as an assumption.
+It is a priori not clear how this quantity might vary as the dimension of the submodel $M$ changes.
+In the classical analysis of linear regression where a true linear model is assumed, the true parameter vector $\beta$ is seen as something chosen by nature and hence its norm is not under control of the statistician. {Hence}, in the classical analysis, a growth rate on $\norm{\beta}_2$ is imposed as an assumption.

-From the viewpoint taken in this paper under misspecification the nature picks the whole distribution sequence of random vectors and the quantity $\beta_M(\cdot, \cdot)$ came up in the analysis.
-In the full generality of linear regression maps, we do not know of any techniques to bound the norm of this vector.
-It is, however, possible to bound this, if $\beta_M(\cdot, \cdot)$ is defined by a least squares linear regression problem.
+From the viewpoint taken in this paper, under misspecification nature picks the whole distribution sequence of random vectors and hence the quantity $\beta_M(\cdot, \cdot)$ that came up in the analysis.
+In the full generality of linear regression maps considered here, we do not know of any techniques to bound the norm of this vector.
+It is, however, possible to bound it if $\beta_M(\cdot, \cdot)$ is defined by a least squares linear regression problem.
 Recall the definition of $\Sigma_n, \Gamma_n$ from~\eqref{eq:MatrixVectorExpected} and $\beta_{n,M}$ from~\eqref{eq:LeastSquaresExpected}.
 Observe that by definition of $\beta_{n,M}$,